-Bonding patterns are fluid; we kind of flow from identifying with a parental self to identifying with a child self and back again, and so does the person we are bonding with.
+Bonding patterns are fluid: we flow from identifying with a parental self to identifying with a child self and back again, and so does the person we are bonding with.

-From that position of total identification with his primary self, he judged Sally for her opposite characteristics – he judged Sally’s primary self.
+From that position of total identification with his primary self, together with his disowned vulnerability, he judged Sally for her opposite characteristics – he judged Sally’s primary self.

 Then, when Sally felt that her primary self was judged and criticised by Michael, she became defensive.
 Her Vulnerable Child felt awful about being criticised, but because she is also not aware of its existence, she moved into a total identification with her primary self, which is judgmental of Michael.

-We fall into our primary selves automatically when our vulnerability is threatened because when we were infants the reason our primary selves developed was to protect our vulnerability.
+We fall into our primary selves automatically when our vulnerability is threatened.
+That’s because the reason our primary selves developed in the first place was to protect our vulnerability.

 So the bonding pattern here can be described as follows: when Michael came home from work, his Critical Father self bonded with Sally’s Defensive Daughter self, and then Sally flipped into Angry Mother self and Michael into Guilty Son self.